JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/JATOS_Configuration.md

 ### All Files Size Limit per Study Run

 Maximum total size of all files uploaded during one study run.
 Default is 50MB.
+If the maximum size is reached in a study run the "quota reached" flag is set in the study result.

 **Config file:**
 ~~~shell